Tag: North Africa

 There are plenty of good restaurants, including The Clock, which is across the road from Riad Hikaya.

-There are shops and attractions such as El Badi Palace and the Saadian tombs to explore.
+There are plenty of shops and attractions such as El Badi Palace and the Saadian tombs to explore.

-I enjoyed staying amongst the locals in Kasbah, and it was a nice 15 – to 20-minute walk to the main square Jamaa El Fna.
+I enjoyed staying amongst the locals in the Kasbah, and it was an easy 20-minute walk to the main square, Jamaa El Fna.

-Riad Hikaya was a good choice, I loved the large copper bathtub in my room and the total piece and quiet the riad provided me with.
+I especially loved the large copper bathtub in my room and the total peace and quiet inside the riad

-If you’re looking for a lively scene, this place may not be for you.
-But if you want to disconnect from the busy touristic areas for a while, it’s a perfect retreat.
+However, if you want to disconnect from the busy touristic areas for a while, it’s a perfect retreat.

 Images by Freebird Tracey.